 Lady with two doves

 As you can read in the most recent posts on this blog, these past few weeks I've been busy carving corbels for the Eusebius Tower.
-This tower of the Eusebius Church in Arnhem has been covered in scaffolds for several years already, to large parts of Ettringer tuff from its outside walls with the more weather resistant Weiberner tuf.
+This tower of the Eusebius Church in Arnhem has been covered in scaffolds for several years already, to replace major parts of Ettringer tuff with the more weather resistant Weiberner tuf.
 All of the sculptural parts are being replaced with Muschelkalk, a coarse German limestone with lots of pores.
 Because of its coarseness this type of stone matches well with the rough character of the original tuff, but it is however much more resistant to weathering.
 Over the years the soft brown parts will wash out, but the white parts will become ever lighter, and the inclusion of some dirt from the air will cause the sculpture stand out more clearly over time.

 Two levels with architectural sculpture

 There are large and small corbels on two levels of the tower: on scaffolding layer 20 (on 45 meters height) and on scaffolding layer 10 (on 23 meters height).
 At this latter level there are also many stone masks with grotesque heads .
 These masks have meanwhile already been copied by my colleague Stide.
 We both are now busy working on 10 South and 10 North, and the next one of those was this lady with two doves.